Panthera spelaea: Relationship with humans

 Both Neanderthals and modern humans interacted with cave lions.
 Findings of cave lion phalanges (hand bones) in archaeological layers from Einhornhöhle in Germany, dating to at least 190,000 years ago, are suggested to represent remains of a skinned cave lion pelt that had been transported to the site by Neanderthals.
-At Scladina Cave in Belgium, dating to around 130,000 years ago, cave lion bones were fashioned into tools by Neanderthals that were used to retouch stone artifacts.
+Cave lion bones at Scladina Cave in Belgium, dating to around 130,000 years ago, were fashioned by Neanderthals into tools that were used to retouch stone artifacts.
 At Siegsdorf in Germany, a cave lion skeleton dating to around 48,000 years ago has a puncture wound on the underside of a rib, suggested to have been produced when the cave lion was killed by a wooden spear thrust into its chest, again probably by Neanderthals, with cut marks found on other bones suggesting that it was subsequently butchered.

-Following the arrival of modern humans into Europe into the Upper Paleolithic, they drew cave paintings of cave lions, engraved their likeness on bones and created sculptures of them, including the famous anthropomorphic lion-man (Löwenmensch) figure from Hohlenstein-Stadel cave in Germany dating to around 41-35,000 years ago with the body of a human and the head of a lion.
+Following the arrival of modern humans into Europe into the Upper Paleolithic, they drew cave paintings of cave lions, engraved their likeness on bones and created sculptures of them, including the famous anthropomorphic lion-man (Löwenmensch) figure from Hohlenstein-Stadel cave in Germany dating to around 41–35,000 years ago with the body of a human and the head of a lion.
 Cave lion canines with perforated holes may have been worn as personal ornaments.
 Decorated stones with engravings representing cave lions have been found in southern Italy.
-Modern humans also like Neanderthals utilized their pelts, as evidenced by phalanges found at the La Garma site in Spain dating to the Magdalenian, around 16,800 years ago.
-Some bones of cave lions found in Upper Paleolithic layers (such as the Aurignacian and Gravettian) of the Swabian Jura of southern Germany display cut marks and modification into tools, which may represent evidence of hunting, though evidence of hunting cave lions by modern humans during the Upper Paleolithic is uncommon.
+Like Neanderthals, modern humans also utilized their pelts, as evidenced by phalanges found at the La Garma site in Spain dating to the Magdalenian, around 16,800 years ago.
+Some bones of cave lions found in Upper Paleolithic layers such as the Aurignacian and Gravettian of the Swabian Jura in southern Germany display cut marks and modification into tools.
+This may represent evidence of hunting, though evidence of hunting cave lions by modern humans during the Upper Paleolithic is uncommon.

 Extinction

-Radiocarbon dating suggests that the species went extinct approximately simultaneously across its range during the last few thousand years of the Late Pleistocene, around 14-15,000 years ago, possibly surviving around 1000 years later in the far east North American portion of its range.
+Radiocarbon dating suggests that the species went extinct almost simultaneously across its range during the last few thousand years of the Late Pleistocene, around 14,000-15,000 years ago, likely surviving around 1000 years later until 13,000 years ago in the far east North American portion of its range.
 This timing roughly corresponds to the onset of the Bølling–Allerød Interstadial warm period and the consequent collapse of the mammoth steppe ecosystem.
-The precise cause of its extinction is unclear, but possibly involved environmental change from open habitats to closed forests, changes in prey abundance, as well as human impact, though it is difficult to distentangle the precise causes of its extinction.
+The precise cause of its extinction is unclear, but possibly involved environmental change from open habitats to closed forests, changes in prey abundance, as well as human impact, though it is difficult to disentangle the precise causes of its extinction.
 Competition with wolves may have been an important factor in its extinction.
-Cave lions appear to have undergone a population bottleneck that considerably reduced their genetic diversity between 47,000 and 18,000 years ago, probably driven at least in part by climatic instability.
+The cave lion appears to have undergone a population bottleneck that considerably reduced its genetic diversity between 47,000 and 18,000 years ago, probably driven at least in part by climatic instability.

 The extinction formed part of the broader end-Pleistocene extinction event, in which most large terrestrial mammals globally became extinct, including many large carnivores.